 GAINESVILLE DISTRICT OFFICE OF THE UNITED METHODIST CHILDREN’S HOME – The purpose of this office is to provide financial aid, parenting classes, and counseling services for families with children.
 It is located in the New Holland United Methodist Church in Gainesville.
 The workers there screen families and provide a one-time assistance to them.
 The areas they serve in include the 11 county area around Hall County including Jackson and Banks.
 Examples of needs include blankets, clothing, particularly baby clothes and diapers, furniture, food, etc. The contact number is 770.531.3063.

-OUR DAILY BREAD – Our Daily Bread is a monthly meal ministry where members of JFUMC prepare and serve a meal at the First Baptist Church in Athens.
+OUR DAILY BREAD – Our Daily Bread is a monthly meal ministry where members of JFUMC prepare and serve a meal at the host location in Athens.
 Approximately 120 persons are fed through this ministry.
 Contact the church office for more information, or if you’d like to volunteer.

 How to Serve: